 - Hueseros who are the ‘bone doctors’ of the jungle.
 They are specialists in manipulating bones, tendons, and ligaments.

-- Tabaquero is someone who works almost entirely with different preparations of the very sacred and potent plant tobacco.
+- Tabaquero is someone who works almost entirely with different preparations of the very sacred, highly revered and potent plant, tobacco.
 A certain preparation can also be ingested to achieve an altered state for healing work similar to ayahuasca.

 - Sananguero is someone who specializes in working with the ‘sanango’ family of plants and who creates different preparations from these plants depending on the various issues being presented.

 - Perfumera is a plant doctor who specializes in the use of fragrant plants and flowers preparations for healing purposes.

 - Palero is someone who specializes in medicinal and purgative preparations made from tree barks and resins.

 - Vegetalista is a specialist in plant medicines, basically a jungle folk herbalist.
-This word is sometimes used interchangeably with curandero although typically a vegetalista is more focused on plant medicines then ayahuasca, and their work may not involve ayahuasca at all.
+This word is sometimes used interchangeably with curandero although typically a vegetalista is more focused on plant medicines then ayahuasca, and their work may not involve the use of ayahuasca at all.

 - Brujo is a black magic practitioner, someone who uses their connections with plants spirits, ancestors, nature beings and ayahuasca in order to cause harm, bad-luck, and illness to others.
 There are many types of brujo’s and oftentimes the line between healer and brujo is not so easily defined.

 - Pusanguero is someone who specializes in love magic, which in certain instances may also be considered a form of ‘black magic’.